Consistency model: Relaxed write to read

 An approach to improving the performance at the hardware level is by relaxing the PO of a write followed by a read which effectively hides the latency of write operations.
 The optimisation this type of relaxation relies on is that it allows the subsequent reads to be in a relaxed order with respect to the previous writes from the processor.
 Because of this relaxation some programs like XXX may fail to give SC results because of this relaxation.
 Whereas, programs like YYY are still expected to give consistent results because of the enforcement of the remaining program order constraints.

 Three models fall under this category.
-IBM 370 model is the strictest model.
+The IBM 370 model is the strictest model.
 A read can be complete before an earlier write to a different address, but it is prohibited from returning the value of the write unless all the processors have seen the write.
 The SPARC V8 total store ordering model (TSO) model partially relaxes the IBM 370 Model, it allows a read to return the value of its own processor's write with respect to other writes to the same location i.e. it returns the value of its own write before others see it.
 Similar to the previous model, this cannot return the value of write unless all the processors have seen the write.
 The processor consistency model (PC) is the most relaxed of the three models and relaxes both the constraints such that a read can complete before an earlier write even before it is made visible to other processors.